numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>
 RetryInterval is the wait time before retrying a batch after getting an error from a user defined processor or ISBSVC.
-A small value similar to the default of 0.001s will use more CPU if a processor or buffer enters a prolonged failed state, while a larger value might introduce unecessary delays on short-lived errors.
 </p>
 </td>
 </tr>